Marella Dream Cruise Ship Review

 Take a look at our video which will walk you through deck 8.

-The majority of the staff on the Thomson Dream were superb, however there were 2 staff members who really stood out.
+The majority of the staff on the Marella Dream were superb, however there were 2 staff members who really stood out.
 Firstly, Yatiel our cabin steward was delightful, she looked after us all so well, entertained us with her towel animals and really did ensure we all had the best experience.
 She really is a credit to the Company.

 Secondly, we had the pleasure of meeting Octavian the Hotel Manager at the Captains Cocktail Party.
 He was such an interesting guy to talk to and he seemed to pop up everywhere which was great to see the officers so visible on the ship.
 He would always stop for a chat and was really helpful with John getting on and off the ship.